SkillDevs/electric_dart/todos_flutter/README.md

 ```

 It will connect to the Electric service and generate the migrations file automatically.
 You can configure the service url
-as well as the output file.
+as well as the output directory.
 Check out the options with `--help`.

-The generated file contains the constant `kElectricMigrations` which you need to provide to the `electrify` function when initializing Electric.
+The generated code contains the constant `kElectricMigrations` which you need to provide to the `electrify` function when initializing Electric.